LukashenkoEvgeniy/react_mobx_webpack_eslint_tamplate/README.md

-# Template with using mobx, react, webpack, eslint
+# Template with using mobx, react, webpack, eslint, scss

 ## Usage